VERIFIED CONTENT This article was written by Miller Law’s content team and reviewed for accuracy by attorney Marc Newman.

 An EEOC position statement is an employer’s written response to a discrimination or workplace complaint filed with the Equal Employment Opportunity Commission.
 The position statement allows employers to explain their side of the dispute, provide supporting evidence, and address the employee’s allegations before the EEOC continues its investigation.
 Because these statements can significantly impact the direction of a case, employers should approach them carefully and strategically.
-An effective EEOC statement of position adequately responds to the complaint with supportive evidence.

 What Is an EEOC Position Statement and Why Does It Matter?